ros2/ros2_documentation/source/Tutorials/Tf2/Time-Travel-With-Tf2-Cpp.rst

 Time travel
 -----------

-First, let's go back to where we ended in the previous tutorial :ref:`Learning about tf2 and time <LearningAboutTf2AndTimeCpp>`.
+First, let's go back to where we ended in the previous tutorial :doc:`Learning about tf2 and time <./Learning-About-Tf2-And-Time-Cpp>`.
 Go to your ``learning_tf2_cpp`` package.

 Now, instead of making the second turtle go to where the carrot is now, we will make the second turtle go to where the first carrot was 5 seconds ago.